 Shower drains are designed to handle a specific amount of water flow based on the size and design of the shower.
 They often feature a curved or U-shaped pipe underneath called a P-trap, which helps to prevent odors and gases from coming back up into the shower.
 Homeowners should ensure that their shower drain is working properly by checking for any blockages or buildup that could hinder drainage and cause potential plumbing issues.

-Related Post: How to Remove a Shower Handle with No Screws: A Step-by-Step Guide
+Related Post: How to Properly Seal a Shower Door: A Step-by-Step Guide

 The Connection Between Toilet and Shower Drains: Fact or Fiction?